 So broaden your idea of what ‘having sex’ involves.
 Think of all the different kinds of sex you could have and then go through that list together and work out which of them you might like to try.
 To help you come up with a huge list of stuff, write down things you could enjoy:

 - When you’re not in the same room together

 - When you’re together but with all your clothes on

 - Together with underwear on

 - Together with no clothes on

 Think of different kinds of touching and how you might do that (hard, soft, fast, slow, small areas, large areas).
-You don’t just have to touch each other’s genitals, so think about all the different parts of your body that might feel nice to touch.
+You don’t just have to touch each other’s genitals.
+Think about all the different parts of your body that might feel nice to touch.
 You could just touch yourselves in front of each other.
-You can use other bits of your body to touch each other too: your thighs, arms, face, hair, tongue, lips, breath.
+Maybe you can use other bits of your body to touch each other too: your thighs, arms, face, hair, tongue, lips, breath.
 Also think about different kinds of sensations other than touch: what you can see, hear, taste, smell.